VA FileMan V. 22.2 Programmer Manual Banner

 DESCRIPTION:

-1>The TIME field of the Monitor file will be triggered whenever
+1>The TIME field of the Monitor file is triggered whenever

 2>the NAME field of the Patient file is entered or changed.
 The

 3>new value=NOW.
-A new entry in the Monitor file will be created
+A new entry in the Monitor file is created

 4>at the same time.
 If the NAME field in the Patient file is